RareGoldNuggets.com

 12. Chiwawa River

 The Chiwawa River will produce some placer gold.
 One area that has seen some mining is near the mouth of Deep Creek.
-Most of the creeks around this area would be worthy of checking out with a gold pan too.
+Most of the creeks around this area would be worthy of checking out.
+This is big country with a lot of big mountains and remote mountains streams.
+I suspect a person could use a gold pan and find some nice placer gold in many of the creeks throughout this area.
+Some hiking into remote areas might be the trick here, just make sure you are prepared for the adventure.

 13. Entiat River

 The Entiat River flows from the high country of the Cascade Mountains and some gold can be found all throughout the river.
 Check the smaller creeks that feed into it too.
-There is gold all around this area.
+The Okanogan-Wenatchee National Forest provides endless areas that a prospector could search.
+There is definitely gold to be found all around this general area.

 14. Mad River